SteakFisher/krunkScripts/README.md

-# krunkScripts
+# KrunkScripts

-Krunker scripts public
+All scripts are public and free to use, crediting would be appreciated but not required, hope it helps!